Got kids? Then you've got carpet stains. Rather, you are going to have to clean carpet stains.

 Keep repeating those steps until the spot is gone.
 Then mix 1/2 cup of white vinegar in 1 cup of water and blot again.

-Check out the Clean Organized Home Store for more carpet stain solutions.
+Check out the Clean Organized Home Store for carpet stain solution products and tools.